-Additionally, cases can be used as the top-level keyword instead of case, and in such a case block match is allowed for each case rather than case.
+Additionally, cases can be used as the top-level keyword instead of match, and in such a case block match is allowed for each case rather than case.
+DEPRECATED: Coconut also supports case instead of cases as the top-level keyword for backwards-compatibility purposes.